 There is not a better chart that shows we can change if we want to change than the chart below.
 All it took was a global pandemic for the typical American to finally save over 30%!
 We are adaptable.

-The 0.5 Percent Rule Provides A Net Worth Stretch Target
+The New Safe Withdrawal Rate Rule Provides A Net Worth Stretch Target

 With the 4 percent rule, you multiply your annual expenses by 25 to get a target net worth.
-With the 0.5 percent rule, you multiply your annual expenses by 200 to get a target net worth.
+With the new safe withdrawal rate rule, you adjust.
+Let’s say the 10-year bond yield is at 0.7%.
+Then the nw safe withdrawal rate is 0.5%.
+You would then multiply your annual expenses by 200 to get a target net worth.

-Following the 0.5 percent rule to obtain financial independence is difficult.
+Following the new safe withdrawal rate rule to obtain financial independence is difficult.
 For example, I’ve challenged myself to generate $300,000 a year in passive income.
 The goal of $300,000 has been carefully calculated to pay for between $150,000 – $200,000 a year in after-tax expenses.

 As two unemployed parents, amassing a $30 – $40 million net worth appears next to mission impossible.
 We’ve only got Financial Samurai to help us generate active income at the moment.
 However, at least the 0.5 percent rule has provided a new net worth target to shoot for.